 Fate We Make began in summer 2014 when Director John Filson was part of the Filmmaker Fellowship program at Docs in Progress in Silver Spring, Maryland.
-The family was already a big part of Filson's life, and they were brave to start letting the camera follow them around.
-Most shoots take place in the Maryland/DC vicinity and wherever the family goes.
+The family was already a big part of John's life, and they were brave to start letting the camera follow them around.
+Most shoots took place in the Maryland/DC vicinity.

 As sectarian war took hold of Baghdad in the years after the U.S. invasion, Laith and Awat received increasing threats from militant groups telling them to leave--or else.
 Fearing for their family's life, they moved in 2006 to the city of Erbil in the Kurdish provinces in northern Iraq.